 The Portfolio Program provides students the opportunity to demonstrate college-level learning obtained through experience.
-Guest students, at both the undergraduate and graduate level, are eligible to participate in the Portfolio Program and are strongly advised to obtain prior permission from their home institutions regarding eligibility of the portfolio credit for transfer purposes.
+Non-matriculated visiting students are eligible to participate in the Portfolio Program and are strongly advised to obtain prior permission from their home institutions regarding eligibility of the portfolio credit for transfer purposes.
 Portfolio credit is not awarded for life experience, but rather for the learning resulting from that experience.
 A portfolio specifies the college course the student believes parallels the knowledge gained through experience and demonstrates the equivalent learning through an explanatory narrative and documentary evidence.
-Current forms are in the Prior Learning Assessment (PLA) section of Student Self Service on the Acorn student portal; log-in is required.
-Current fees are posted on the catalog undergraduate and graduate fees pages.
+Current forms and instructions are posted in the Prior Learning Assessment (PLA) section of Student Self Service on the Acorn student portal.
+Current fees are posted on the Undergraduate and Graduate Current Fees pages of the College Catalog.

 In order to be eligible for credit, the prior learning must:

 - have college-level equivalency matching a specific course taught at a regionally accredited institution of higher learning;

 - be verifiable in ways that can be demonstrated and documented; and

 - be based on experience that is broad enough and of sufficient duration to afford the student enough opportunity to acquire an appropriate amount and level of learning.

 Portfolios submitted for assessment are subject to the College Academic Honesty Policy and are reviewed by faculty to make recommendations regarding credit.
 Faculty may recommend credit, request more information, or not recommend credit.
 When credit is recommended, the credit is transcripted onto the student's record with a grade of "P" (Pass) and identified as from portfolio.
 When more information is requested, the student will have up to 30 days to respond.
 When credit is not recommended, it is not reflected on the student's transcript; the student may submit a second portfolio challenging the same course and pay the assessment fee.
 If credit is not recommended for the second portfolio, the student cannot resubmit.